bolanderc/Bolander-Linear-Algebra-Library/Software_Manual/spd_mat_gen.md

 	INTEGER, INTENT(IN) :: n
 	REAL*8, INTENT(OUT) :: A(1:n, 1:n)

-	REAL*8 :: C(1:n, 1:n), CT(1:n, 1:n)
+	REAL*8 :: C(1:n, 1:n)
+	INTEGER :: error

+	error = 1

 	!
+Make sure it is a proper spd matrix.
+	DO WHILE (error == 1)
+		!
 Creates a matrix `C` filled with random numbers as well as its ! transpose.
 		CALL RANDOM_NUMBER(C)
-	CT = TRANSPOSE(C)

 		!
 Since a symmetric, positive definite matrix can be defined as a ! matrix's transpose multiplied by original matrix, (i.e. A = CT*C) ! `A` is determined as a product of these two matrices.
 Note that ! this will only fail to produce an SPD matrix if C is singular.
-	CALL mat_prod(CT, C, n, n, n, A)
+		CALL mat_prod(TRANSPOSE(C), C, n, n, n, A)

+		!
+Check to see if the matrix is really symmetric positive definite ! by running it through the `cholesky_factor` subroutine.
+		CALL cholesky_factor(A, n, error)
+	END DO

 END SUBROUTINE
 ```